 Doing farm work is different than working in a city or town.
 You might have guessed it but most farms are in remote locations.
 You would need to have your own transport to get from your accommodation to your farm work.
 Queensland is 1,852,642 km² which is roughly the size of Sweden, Norway, The Netherlands, Belgium and a big part of Germany combined.
 You will need a car to get to your farm to start your farm work.
 And then for your daily commute.

 Contact the friendly Spaceships Australia crew to see if they have any long-term hire farmworker specials available.
 From time to time there are these specials tailored to travellers that need transportation for their 88-days aka doing farmwork.

 Advantages of having your own transport to the farm

 Freedom and flexibility are the biggest advantages of having your own car or campervan.
 No need to look for a ride-share or to use the more expensive transport options that farms offer.
 Transport to a farm can cost $7 per person per day, which comes to $28 if its 4 of you travelling (together is more fun, right?).
-By hiring a Spaceship via the farmworker deal, it'll only cost you $10 per day for the four of you.
-That's a lot of money saved at the end of your farm work experience.
+That's lots of money saved when getting your own transportation.